Ozi-cheri/moon-light-spa/README.md

 - **Responsive Design**: The website is fully responsive and adjusts to different screen sizes for desktop and mobile.
 - **Multi-Page Layout**: Consists of multiple HTML pages that are interlinked, providing a smooth user navigation experience.
-- **Contact Form**: A functional form where users can submit their name, email, and inquiries.
+- **Contact Form**: it is functional form where users can submit their name, email, and inquiries.
 After submitting, they are redirected to a confirmation page.
-- **Simple and Clean Design**: The website uses minimalistic design principles for a clean, professional look.
-- **Custom CSS Styling**: All styling is done using CSS, focusing on layout, typography, and colors to enhance the user experience.
+- **User Experience.

 ## Project Structure